mprahl/ADReset/README.md

   <li><a href="docs/Retrieving the CA Certificate used for LDAPS.md">Retrieving the CA Certificate used for LDAPS</a></li>
 </ul>

-For more documentation please browse to the "docs" folder

 ## Credits
 Written by Matthew Prahl except for the PHPMailer and Captcha classes